 Sugar and Toppings for Healthy Protein Waffles

-Keep sugars modest so the health gains are not lost.
+Keep added sugars modest if you want a more balanced breakfast.
+Choose berries, a light drizzle of maple, and a spoon of Greek yogurt or cottage cheese.
+Taste first, then sweeten only as needed.
 Choose berries, a light drizzle of maple, and a spoon of Greek yogurt or cottage cheese.
 Skip heavy syrups and whipped toppings on weekdays.
 Taste first, then sweeten only as needed.

 Fiber Boost for Oatmeal Protein Waffles